 What If It’s Caused by Sleep Apnea?

-If you are struggling with sleep apnea, your tongue and throat muscles collapse onto the back of your throat, blocking your airway and making you repeatedly stop breathing throughout the night.
 If not treated, sleep apnea could cause various complications like headaches, excessive daytime fatigue, and memory loss.
 It can also increase your risk for serious health issues like:

 You clearly shouldn’t leave sleep apnea untreated.
 There are many individuals who snore, however, that don’t struggle from sleep apnea, but the only way you will know for sure is if you are tested.